aniketmandle-sopho/techboard/README.md

 - [ ] Categories -> SubCategories
 - [ ] Event Read More btn
 - [ ] Album Click To Full Screen
+- [ ] Search an alternative for gist it is slow